 The climbing only continues until runners reach the turn for U.S. Forest Service Road No. 238.
-After turning left, it’s only half a mile until the final push to the parking lot and 4,200-foot summit where the new observation tower offers a 360-degree view of distant peaks as far away as the Great Smoky Mountains National Park and West Virginia.
+After turning left, it’s only half a mile until the final push to the parking lot and 4,200-foot summit where an observation tower offers a 360-degree view of distant peaks as far away as the Great Smoky Mountains National Park and West Virginia.

 Total elevation gain: 2,046 feet.